Exploring the benefits of minimally invasive surgery for colorectal disorders

 These are just three benefits of the minimally invasive approach to surgery: an option we implement at Alabama Colon and Rectal Institute whenever it is the best choice for our patients.

 Minimally invasive surgery (MIS) typically refers to both laparoscopic and robotic surgery.
-It involves specialized techniques using smaller incisions and instruments for improved visualization during the operation or procedure.
-Minimally invasive techniques can be used for many surgical needs including those related to the gallbladder and intestine, as well as the colon and rectum.
+It involves specialized techniques that use smaller incisions and instruments to improve visualization during the procedure.
+Minimally invasive techniques can be used for many surgical needs, including those related to the gallbladder and intestine, as well as the colon and rectum.

-These modern surgical techniques make use of the laparoscope, a long fiber optic cable system that allows for easy internal viewing of the human body.
-Our surgeons provide both traditional laparoscopic as well as robotic surgical options for our patients.
+These modern surgical techniques include laparoscopy, one of the earliest minimally invasive approaches, performed through one or more small incisions using small tubes, cameras, and surgical instruments to allow easy internal viewing of the human body.
+Our surgeons provide both traditional laparoscopic and robotic surgical options for our patients.
 While both operations are considered minimally invasive, there are some differences.

-In robotic surgery, the camera and instruments are moved by a robot that is controlled by the surgeon sitting at a console in the room.
+In robotic surgery, the camera and instruments are moved by robotic arms through small incisions and are controlled by the surgeon sitting at a console in the room, allowing for greater precision and control.
 Control over the instruments and visualization can be superior with robotic surgery.

 More about robotic surgery as a minimally invasive approach